eshaanrathi2/resume-website/README.md

 - Nginx and Gunicorn for Web Server.
 - Docker for containerizing the application.
 Dockerfile and docker-compose to build image and container.
 - API is made available in the form of json, created in Python.
+- Jenkins for CI.
 - Makefile for running everything.
-- Git for version control.
+- Git for version control (Jenkins uses git repository).

 ## Software Requirements
 - Docker
+- Jenkins

 ## Instructions to Run
 - To build image and start the containers: